mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 4 - Serveless Computing with Azure Functions/README.md

 Now let's calculate some statistics.
 Copy-Paste the code from the snippet `function_TimeTrigger_final.txt` inside your function.

-The `#r` command are to add references to library we need that are already available in Azure.
+The `#r` commands are to add references to libraries we need that are already available in Azure.
 Save your changes.

 Clear the Logs windows by clicking the Clear button, and go back save another comment in the WebApp.
-You should have something similar to that.
+You should have something similar to this.

 ![Result][Result]